mgarcia01752/OpenWRT-x86_64-Install/README.md

 	chmod +x createOpenWrtInstant.sh
 	./createOpenWrtInstant.sh -m

   At this point, you will have an image to manually install on whatever media you prefer.
-Steps 4 and 5 will provide some guadiance.
+Steps 4 and 5 will provide some guidance.

   You can use -c option to have the script install the image for you.
 Make sure you select the correct media device.